devopstrainings/linux-basics-katakoda/linux-cli-syntaxes/18-browser-utils.md

 ### Download Files

 Most of the times we need to download softwares or tools from internet to work on them.
-We can use wget command to download the files from internet.
-It downloads the file to the location from where you are running the command by default
+We can use `wget` command to download the files from internet.
+It downloads the file to the location from where you are running the command by default.

 `Syntax: wget <url>`